jennywong2023/Olist-Project/README.md

 # 6. Delivery Performance
 ![alt text](https://github.com/jennywong2023/Olist-Project/blob/main/6.%20Delivery%20Performance.jpeg)
+About 97% of orders have been delivered.
+1.1% of the order is shipped to the logistics company.
+The average lead time is 12 days.

+Recommendations
+- Communicate with the post office to understand why some orders have not been delivered
+- Cooperate with other logistics companies to provide more logistics options for customers and shorten the average delivery day

 # 7. Most Popular & Unpopular Catagories
 ![alt text](https://github.com/jennywong2023/Olist-Project/blob/main/7.%20Most%20Popular%20%26%20Unpopular%20Catagories.jpeg)
+Most of the suppliers are local in Brazil.
+Top 10 categories with the most types of products all have more than 1,000 products.

 Recommendations
-- Introduce more diverse suppliers and types of products from other sources.
+- Introduce more diverse suppliers and types of products from other sources

 # 8. Product Sales
 ![alt text](https://github.com/jennywong2023/Olist-Project/blob/main/8.%20Product%20Sales.jpeg)
+Top 5 categories with the most sales volume are the top 10 categories with the largest number of commodities.
+It can be seen that the number of commodity types is related to sales.
+2 products in each combo set are of similar categories.

 Recommendation
-- Offer bundled pricing promotions: pairing high-selling items with lower-selling items.
+- Offer bundled pricing promotions: pairing high-selling items with lower-selling items / the same category item
-- Provide limited-time, limited-quantity offers.
+- Provide limited-time, limited-quantity offers
+- Re-strengthen sales promotion for similar categories

 # 9. Sales Prediction & KPI
 ![alt text](https://github.com/jennywong2023/Olist-Project/blob/main/8.%20Sales%20Prediction%20%26%20KPI.jpeg)
+Sales continued to rise from 2016 to 2018.
+Review rating continued to rise from 2016 to 2018.

 Recommendations:
 - Predict that next year's sales revenue and review ratings will increase.